 Sasha is Russian art historian, researcher, and cultural practitioner.
 She is currently based in Bangkok where she explores art galleries and cultural programs.
 Sasha helps artists to find productive context for their art, establish connections with art institutions, and advance their career.
 She holds a Master’s degree from Peking University in China Studies.

 Here Sasha shared her reflecting on these experiences.
-Part 1.

 I was invited to Studio 88 in Chiangmai for a 3-day Creative Research Stay.
 I came at the perfect time – the new cohort of artists had just arrived at the residency.
 My stay was full of events, new encounters, and explorations.
 Following their needs and interests, Aom, the residency curator, tailored the cultural program to help them integrate into the Chiangmai artistic community.
 Enthusiastically, I followed along.